kg4vdk/arcos-field-manual/markdown/01_Getting-Started.md

 ### <span id="section1-4">1.4 - Seeking Support</span>
 **Support is available primarily via GitHub.
 [Discussions](https://github.com/kg4vdk/arcos-linux-modules/discussions) can be started and [issues](https://github.com/kg4vdk/arcos-linux-modules/issues) raised when necessary.**

-**When seeking *DEVELOPER* support, consider whether your question/issue is specific to arcOS.
+**When seeking *DEVELOPER SUPPORT*, consider whether your question/issue is specific to arcOS.
 Generic questions about "Linux" or "ApplicationXYZ" should be directed to a more appropriate support forum.**

 **When seeking *ANY SUPPORT*, you are expected to provide details about what you have already tried/investigated, as well as any context necessary for readers to comprehend your issue or idea.**